msniveau/discord-statusbot/README.md

 you can just use the key as formatting variable. for example:

 `!format status online csgo The csgo named {server_name} is up and running on {map}!`

-fixed formatting variables are: {tag} and {break} - so for line breaks just use this variable